industrial-edge/Performance-Analytics/docs/Installation.md

 Hint: Username and password should be the same as was set in the IE Databus configuration, e.g., "edge" / "edge".

-Deploy the project and start it.
-Click first on the "Deploy" button and after it on the "Start project" button.
+Deploy the S7 Connector configuration.

 ## Configure Data Service